alexalpz/learning-node/README.md

-Here i've recorded my learning process using LinkedIn Learning.
-I've taken the time to try and really understand each lecture.
-Here are the exercises I've been able to work with from specific courses:
+Here's my progress for understanding how to work with node using LinkedIn Learning:

 # Learning node.js Course